OfficeDev/teams-toolkit/docs/fx-core/spfx-help-v5.md

   2. After the web part is added, you could upgrade your SPFx solution.
      1. Install CLI for Microsoft 365 following [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/)
      2. Upgrade the project to the new version.
-        1. If you didn't know the version, you could find the new version from the value of dependencies (for example: the version of @microsoft/sp-core-library)in `src/package.json`.
+        1. You could find the new version from the value of dependencies (for example: the version of @microsoft/sp-core-library)in `src/package.json`.
         2. Run upgrade command.
             ```
             m365 spfx project upgrade --toVersion {version} --output md > "upgrade-report.md"
             ```
             You could learn more about this command from [spfx project upgrade](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-upgrade)
         3. Follow the steps in the generated report to upgrade the project.